Cool-Cole/ChaCha/README.md

 # Implemented
 * The ChaCha encryption algorithm with a 256 bit private key, 96 bit nonce and 32 bit counter.
 * Encryption of variable length byte arrays in memory
 * File encryption/decryption tested and confirmed working!
-(On my i9-9900K I can achieve a throughput of about 500 Mibibytes per second when encrypting files from my SSD.)
 * Takes user input as a command line program

 # TODO